jxwleong/arm-notes/README.md

     <a href="https://verificationforall.wordpress.com/apb-protocol/">AMBA APB Simple Read Transaction</a>
 </p>
 <br/>
 At time marker T1, a READ transfer is initiated.
-This includes setting the `PADDR` signal with the address to be read, activating `PWRITE` to indicate a read operation, and asserting the appropriate `PSEL` line for the targeted slave.
+This includes setting the `PADDR` signal with the address to be read, deactivating `PWRITE` to indicate a read operation, and asserting the appropriate `PSEL` line for the targeted slave.
 All these signals are latched at the subsequent rising edge of the system clock `PCLK`, signifying the commencement of the SETUP phase of the transfer.

 In the interval following T1, during what we refer to as the SETUP phase, the master prepares to grant control to the slave.
 The address and control signals that were latched onto the bus during T1 are stable and available for the slave to sample.